ikhanhdoit/My-Cloud-Resume-Challenge/README.md

     when the new one did not get invoked because of the CloudFront caching.
 Had to invalidate the CloudFront Distribution in order to have the visitor counter show up correctly on the webpage.

-## 10. CI/CD
+## 10. CI/CD (Part 1)
 - Using Github Actions to create a CI/CD workflow where it will upload the latest updated files to the S3 bucket
-- Create new AWS IAM Role to provide S3 bucket access to upload files
+- Create new AWS IAM Role to provide S3 bucket temporary access to upload files instead of creating the user
+    - This is done using AWS IAM Roles and AWS Security Token Service (STS) to provide the Github Repository access to the S3 bucket
+    - Need to also provide the permission policy to that role to upload objects into S3
+- Then create the Github Actions and incorporate your role and S3 bucket into the YAML file in <repository>.github/workflows/
+- Now it will upload any new commits in the root (.) folder of Github to S3 by using aws s3 sync instead of just uploading everything in the repository each time

+## 11. CI/CD (Part 2)
+- Using Github Actions to show the most recent version of the resume by invalidating the Cloudfront Cache each time there is an update to Github
+-